Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

 :py:meth:`~openeo.extra.job_management.MultiBackendJobManager.add_backend`
 controls how many jobs the manager will try to keep active simultaneously on that backend (default: 2).
 This is the manager's own limit, independent of the backend's infrastructure limits.
-The actual number of jobs that can run in parallel also depends on the backend's capacity (default: 2).
+The actual number of jobs that can run in parallel depends on the backend's capacity per user.

 Preparing the job database
 --------------------------